 What’s the training that you are offering, and who runs it?

-- Youth Era’s PeerPlus training is a forty-hour Oregon Health Authority (OHA) approved training for Peer Support Specialists that is specifically tailored to fit the needs of youth and young adult peer support providers.
-All Youth Era trainers have lived experience of mental health challenges, and deep experience in peer support.
+- Youth Era’s PeerPlus training is a forty-hour Oregon Health Authority (OHA) approved training for Peer Support Specialists that is tailored to fit the needs of youth and young adult peer support providers.
+All Youth Era trainers have lived experience of mental health challenges, and vast experience in peer support.

 How long does the training program take?
 Is it in person or online?

-Currently, all our training programs are delivered online via Zoom so you can participate from anywhere with a good internet connection and privacy.
+Currently, all our training programs are delivered online via Zoom, so you can participate from anywhere with a good internet connection and privacy.
 We might offer on-campus training events at our partner colleges in the future.

 What will I learn in the training course?